MicrosoftDocs/azure-devops-yaml-schema/task-reference/install-apple-provisioning-profile-v1.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Use this task to install an Apple provisioning profile that is required to build on a macOS agent machine.
+Use this task to install an Apple provisioning profile, which is required in order to build on a macOS agent.
 <!-- :::editable-content-end::: -->

 :::moniker-end